tulip-control/omega/doc/doc.md

 ## Bitblasting

-The function `logic.bitvector.bitblast` translates (unquantified) first-order logic (FOL) formulae to bitvector logic.
+The function `logic.bitvector.bitblast` translates (unquantified) first-order logic (FOL) formulas to bitvector logic.
 The table of variables is refined from detailed to bitblasted by `logic.bitvector.bitblast_table`.
 The bitblaster returns also some safety constraints:

-- formulae that constrain saturating integers
+- formulas that constrain saturating integers
   (derived from `'type'` and `'dom'`)

 - initial conditions (derived from `'init'`)